Words Transmit Images

 WORDS TRANSMIT IMAGES

-“It is the spirit that quickeneth; the flesh profiteth nothing: the words that I speak unto you, they are spirit, and they are life.”
-(John 6:63)
+“It is the spirit who gives life; the flesh profits nothing.
+The words that I speak unto you are spirit, and they are life” (John 6:63).

 Jesus said there is spirit life in the spoken word.